Scania OmniCity: Europe

-The single-decker and articulated Scania OmniCity were popular in continental Europe.
+The single-decker rigid and articulated Scania OmniCity were popular in continental Europe.

 Omnicities were popular in most of the Nordic countries.
 In Norway, Omnicities were delivered to operator Norgesbuss AS in 2006 for service in the capital Oslo.
 Some of these would later be sold on for further use in the Polish city of Koszalin in 2015.
 Omnicities were also sold to Concordia Bus in Norway, Linjebuss in Sweden, the Helsinki Public Transport Authority and to Strætó bs in Reykjavík.
 OmniCities were also sold to the Estonian cities of Tallinn and Tartu.

 OmniCities were also popular in many regions of Poland.
 108 rigid OmniCities were delivered to Warsaw operator PKS between 2007 and 2008.
 Two buses replacing accident-damaged models were also delivered to PKS in 2011.
 In Kraków, 15 articulated OmniCities were delivered from 2001 to 2003, while OmniCities also entered service in the cities of Koszalin, Konin, Grudziądz and Słupsk, where a batch of OmniCities running on ethanol fuel were delivered in 2007.

 In France, Parisian municipal operator RATP ordered over 300 OmniCities from 2006 to 2010 in both rigid 12m and articulated 18m lengths, the latter of which were operated on 'Orlybus' express services to Orly Airport.
 50 Omnicities were also ordered in 2003 for service in Amiens, while fleets of OmniCities were sold to operators in Angers and Calais.
 OmniCities were sold to Italian operators in Milan, Genoa, Bergamo and Venice, while in Spain, Valencian operator EMT purchased a total of 81 rigid Omnicities from 2000 to 2004.